dedhedzed/vanpi/README.md

 For the developers is a Node-RED backend and various Python scripts for expansion and improvement ready.

-**you can find the hardware for this project in our store, or just built it yourself**
+**you can find the hardware for this project in our store, or just build it yourself**

 <p align="left">
     <a href="https://vanpi.de"><img src="https://github.com/Pekaway/VAN_PI/blob/main/assets/shop.png?raw=true" alt="Logo" width="100"> </a>